JulianKemmerer/PipelineC/docs/pypeline_guide.md

 `AUTO_PIPELINE` spends area to get throughput: one full copy of your function's hardware, sliced into stages, accepting a new input every cycle. `AUTO_FSM` spends time to get area: shared units reused across several cycles.
-Its default search also considers the combinational rewrites available to `AUTO_COMB_SHARE`, choosing by full scheduled area (including muxes, registers and control), not simply by the smallest combinational graph.
+Its default search also considers the combinational rewrites available to `AUTO_COMB_AREA_OPT`, choosing by full scheduled area (including muxes, registers and control), not simply by the smallest combinational graph.